 Students work in clinics and hospitals with preceptors, experiencing their first extended clinical involvement.
 RUOP provides students with an early exposure to the challenges and rewards of working with rural and underserved communities and develops in students a positive attitude toward rural and urban underserved community medicine.
 Students also benefit from learning how community health care systems function.

-- Along with expanding history-taking and physical exam skills, students participate in a full range of clinical activities.
+- Students implement their expanded history-taking and physical exam skills, participating in a full range of clinical activities.
 They experience what it is to be a physician.

 - Many RUOP students plan to combine their clinical work with a community medicine experience.

 Students also complete a web-based community medicine course with UWSOM mentors.

 - Learning about the social determinants of health.